josh-lambda/fencing-tester/JOURNAL.md

 Now that all of the requirements are met, I am ready to put the project in for submission.

 **Total time spent: 3h**

+## July 25th

+### General Things

+The project was approved, so I have been putting the orders in.
+In doing so, I found a supplier on AliExpress with choice shipping on bolts - I somehow missed them before.
+I plan on swapping to them to save some money on parts.
+All of the orders should arrive JUST before the deadline 🤞.

+My main issue has been one of the components being flagged by AliExpress whenever I attempt to pay for it.

+I am ready to put on all the prints but the paranoid bit of me wants to wait to check component tolerances after they arrive.

+I have restructured some of the files to they make a bit more sense naming wise.
+(All my PCB schematics were in a file named 'testing' I thought would just be for mockups, etc)

+**Total time spent: 1h**